DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 \hat{\beta}_0=\bar{y}-\hat{\beta}_1\bar{x}
 $$

 If we assume a probability distribution for the errors, we could also find point estimates using maximum likelihood methods.
-This will not be discussed in this course.
+This will not be discussed in this book.

 Using these estimates, for a given value of the predictor, $x_*$, we can obtain a prediction of the response variable.
 Here we are using the subscript $_*$ to denote a new value for the explanatory variable.
 The resulting prediction, which we will denote $\hat{Y}_*$, is the **average** or **expected value** of the response given predictor value $x_*$: